cacabo/themetric/README.md

 - [x] Email list in footer / popup
 - [x] Tags only when article open
 - [ ] Search for articles by name
+  - [ ] Left part of navbar, click to expand

 ##### Views
 - [x] Pretty forms